MileHacker Logo

 Safety Awareness

 • Wildlife: Animals frequently cross roads, especially at dawn and dusk.
-Drive slowly and continue to be alert.
+Drive slowly and remain alert.

-• Seasonal Closures: Many park drives close seasonally owing to snowfall.
+• Seasonal Closures: Many park roads close seasonally due to snow.
 Check current status.

 • Parking: Can be challenging at popular trailheads during peak season; arrive early.